Climate-Dynamics-and-Data-Science-Group/keeling_model_catalog.io/documentation/how_to_use_catalog_to_load_file.md

 <font size=2>

 ## Introduction
-Your goal will be to load either CESM2 or CMIP6 files available on Cristi's `/a/` folder.
+Your goal will be to load either CESM or CMIP6 files available on Cristi's `/a/` folder.
 With the catalog that listed all files, we want to

 1. Pinpoint our range of files
 2. Get their filepaths, and